Space Clothing

 Living in Space

-Still, four hundred million spacers is a whole lot of people, and some of these communities have been around for almost two centuries -- the oldest off-world settlement is the lunar city of Shackleton crater, which recently celebrated the 175th anniversary of its foundation.
+Still, four hundred million spacers is a lot of people, and some of these communities have been around for almost two centuries — the oldest off-world settlement is the lunar city of Shackleton crater, which recently celebrated the 175th anniversary of its foundation.
 How did spacers adapt so well to their new environment?
 Such was the question journalist Peter Vangelis tasked himself with answering in this pop-science book, as he took a shuttle to the nearest space station, the venerable Nana Buluku Orbital in low Earth orbit.

-Instead, he found a wild and somewhat inconvenient truth -- spacers did not really adapt.
+Instead, he found a wild and somewhat inconvenient truth — spacers did not really adapt.
 Because space sucks.
-The list of adverse health effects zero-g and radiation have on the human body takes a good third of the book -- because they are quite numerous.
+The list of adverse health effects zero-g and radiation have on the human body takes a good third of the book — because they are quite numerous.
 Zero-g puts a heavy toll on pretty much every single part of the human body, from the obvious (bone and muscle loss, the face becoming puffier), to the lesser known (spacers have skyrocketing rates of eye diseases due to issues with the pressure in their cornea) and the frankly arcane (the gut microbiome really doesn't enjoy the absence of gravity, and it turns out neurons don't either).
 Radiation exposure especially doesn't only increase the rates of tumours, but it also has cascading impacts on every part of the human body.
 And treating wounds?
 Oh, yes, blood doesn't flow outside the wounds, it has to be mechanically pumped out.
-And anaesthesia doesn't work as well as it should, or in some cases, doesn't work at all.
+And anaesthesia doesn't work as well as it should, or in some cases, doesn't work whatsoever.

 Space really sucks.
 The whole universe wants you dead.
 So what did we do about it?